child1010/child1010/README.md

-Run the code below 👀
+Run the code below 👀\n
-Set the token by replacing Token here with your bot token.
-Change the prefix by change vt! to any prefix you want.
+Set the token by replacing Token here with your bot token.\n Change the prefix by change vt! to any prefix you want.\n
 ```py
 import discord
 import random